gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 80: April 30, Thursday
+**Today's Progress**:

+## Day 79: April 29, Wednesday
+**Today's Progress**: Going through the webdev 101 section of "The Odin Project" because of their Full Stack Ruby on Rails track.

+**Thoughts**: I'm switching to "The Odin Project" for the mean time because Ruby on Rails curriculum is their default focus track, which is required for my project.

 ## Day 78: April 28, Tuesday
 **Today's Progress**: Not very productive today because I'm not that feeling well, however I still code a little and more on reading documentations and some related articles.